Yulon (basketball)

-The Yulon Luxgen Dinos are a basketball team in the Super Basketball League in Taiwan.
+Yulon is a professional basketball team in the Super Basketball League in Taiwan.
 It was founded in 1965 by Yulon Motor's (or the Taiwanese Car Manufacturer Luxgen) Chairman Yen Ching-ling as a First Division amateur basketball team.
 It has also been member of the short-lived Chinese Basketball Alliance, a professional basketball league that existed from 1994 to 1998.